Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How Your North Carolina Paycheck Works

-Besides FICA taxes, you will see federal income taxes are also taken out of your paychecks.
-This money goes to the IRS, where it is counted toward your annual income taxes.
-How much someone might pay in federal income taxes varies from person to person, and depends on factors such as your salary, marital status and number of dependents.
+Besides FICA taxes, you will see federal income taxes coming out of your paychecks.
+This money goes to the IRS where it is counted toward your annual income taxes.
+How much you pay in federal income taxes varies from person to person, and depends on factors such as your salary, your marital status and how many allowances you claim.

-When you start a new job in North Carolina or any other state, you have to fill out a new W-4 form.
-Your employer will then use the information you provide on this form to determine how much to withhold for taxes from your paycheck.
+When you start a new job in North Carolina (or any other state), you will have to fill out a W-4 form and your employer will use the information you provide on this form to determine how much to withhold in taxes from your paycheck.
+The more allowances you claim on your W-4, the less is withheld in taxes and the bigger your paycheck is.
+A word of caution about claiming a lot of allowances, though: If you claim more allowances than you qualify for, you run the risk of underpaying your taxes all year and having to pay a lump sum to the IRS in April.

 North Carolina Median Household Income